 (2) The protection given by this section applies even though the thing done in the performance or purported performance of a function of a committee may have been capable of being done whether or not this Act had been enacted.

-(3) Despite subsection (1), neither the Commission nor the State is relieved of any liability that it might have for a member of a committee having done anything as described in that subsection.
+(3) Despite subsection (1), the Crown is not relieved of any liability that it might have for a member of a committee having done anything as described in that subsection.

 (4) In this section, a reference to the doing of anything includes a reference to the omission to do anything.

 [Section 26GS inserted by No. 49 of 2000 s.
-44.]
+44; amended by No. 38 of 2007 s.
+61.]

 26GT.
 Execution of documents by committee